Ten things compliance officers need to do in 2017

 More generally, banks were keen to turn values into actions and ensure lines of business “owned” conduct risk.
 Many banks use their codes of conduct to set the framework for expected behavior, and to outline their expectations about roles and responsibilities.
 Performance objectives are increasingly linked to the values or ethics reflected in codes, and there is more emphasis on related assessments of risk management and conduct in year-end performance assessments.
 Importantly, there is also recognition that other values may pull away from these goals; for instance, conduct and profitability drivers may clash.

-Other points included the importance of “tone from the top” in signalling where to place the balance between performance and customer and counterparty interests and the need to allow time to embed already-issued regulations and guidance.
+Other points included the importance of “tone from the top” in signaling where to place the balance between performance and customer and counterparty interests and the need to allow time to embed already-issued regulations and guidance.

 A number of firms said they would welcome more guidance from regulators on “what good looks like” and would welcome initiatives such as further roundtables to share examples of better practice.
 Supervisors are seen as playing an important role in identifying better practices, conveying them to the industry and promoting consistency across markets.
 Compliance officers need to ensure they stay in touch with developments on compensation practices and ensure that their monitoring programs encompass all aspects of incentives in their firm.